Trump considers pausing his auto tariffs as the world economy endures whiplash

 Even if the exemptions granted on electronics last week turn out to be short-lived, the temporary reprieve gives Apple some breathing room to figure out ways to minimize the trade war’s impact on its iPhone sales in the U.S.

-That prospect helped lift Apple’s stock price by about 3% during Monday’s afternoon trading.
-Still, the stock gave up some of its earlier 7% increase as investors processed the possibility that the iPhone could still be jolted by more tariffs on Chinese-made products in the weeks ahead.
+That prospect helped lift Apple’s stock price 2 per cent on Monday.
+Still, the stock gave up some of its earlier 7 per cent increase as investors processed the possibility that the iPhone could still be jolted by more tariffs on Chinese-made products in the weeks ahead.

 Wedbush Securities analyst Dan Ives said Apple is clearly in a far better position than it was a week ago, but he warned there’s still “mass uncertainty, chaos, and confusion about the next steps ahead.”